-Typically, the Employer's Quarterly Report (Form UCT-6) and full payment of the quarterly tax are due by April 30, July 31, October 31, and January 31 (of the following year).
-The new law allows employers to make installment payments for the first three quarters in 2010 and 2011 if the UCT-6 and installment payment are submitted on time.
+Typically, the Employer's Quarterly Report (UCT-6) and full payment of the quarterly tax are due by April 30, July 31, October 31, and January 31 (of the following year).
+For 2011, employers are again permitted to make installment payments for the first three quarters of 2011 if the UCT-6 and installment payment are submitted on time.
 An employer who chooses to pay in installments must pay an installment fee of \$5.00 one time per calendar year, with the UCT-6 for the quarter in which the election for installments is made.
 The Department will provide several options for employers to submit the additional installment payments.

-Here's how the installment option will work:
+Here's how the installment option works: